A liturgical resource of the Catholic Archdiocese of Melbourne

 Solo singing or instrumentals

-The procession of the gifts or offertory is an appropriate time for a suitable piece from a solo singer, an instrumentalist or the choir.
+The procession of the gifts or offertory is an appropriate time for an appropriate solo piece, from either a solo singer or the choir.
 This piece may replace a communal hymn or song at this time.

 After Communion